Kostr/UEFI-Lessons/README.md

 - Lesson 32: Show PCI Option ROM images with the help of `EFI_PCI_IO_PROTOCOL` protocol
 - Lesson 33: Use `EfiRom` utility for parsing and creation of PCI Option ROM images
 - Lesson 34: Create a simple UEFI driver.
 Use `load`/`unload` UEFI shell commands to work with a driver image
+- Lesson 35: Investigate ways how to add `acpiview` command functionality to your shell

 ______